horizonfleet/horizonfleet.github.io/public/process/README.md

  1. The Design Thinking Process
  2. The Data Driven Decision Making Process / Cross-industry standard process for data mining

 Both processes where necessary to not only work with the data, but also ideate and develop ideas for the frontend.
-The Cross-industry standard process for data mining is separated in 6 steps, which will guide through this documentation.
+The Cross-industry standard process for data mining is separated in 6 steps - the first step is included in this page, the second step can be found in the [_Data Source_](/datasource) section.
-The documentation is structured into Design Thinking, Data Source, Backend, Frontend and Deployment part.
-At the right times, reference to the corresponding stage in CRISP-DM will be given by indicating the number of the process step.

 However, this project has went through many more stages than are found in a typical data science / data mining process, mainly due to the data streaming nature of Horizon.
-The documentation is therefore enriched with ideas and results from the design thinking process as well as a description of most other steps that were part of the project.
+The documentation is therefore enriched with ideas and results from the design thinking process as well as a description of other steps that were part of the project.

 ![Desgin Thinking Process](/design_thinking.png)